Ashik-Ahmed/l2-b5-assignment-4-redux/README.md

 - Easily deployable to Vercel, Netlify, or any static hosting provider.
 - Ensure your backend API supports CORS for your frontend domain.

-## License

-This project is licensed under the MIT License.

----

-**Made with ❤️ for educational purposes.**